Other tax issues

+Other tax issues

 In particular, we provide information on the following areas of taxation for the individual:

-savings and tax – from April 2016, a new system of tax applies to savings and dividend income meaning most people will have no tax to pay.
+savings and tax – since April 2016, a new system of tax has applied to savings and dividend income meaning most people will have no tax to pay.
 In addition, bank and building society interest is no longer taxed before you get it.
 Some other types of savings income might still have tax taken off before you get it.
 Here we tell you about the new rules.

 - property income – this guidance is for you if you receive income from land and buildings – rental income from properties.

 - capital gains tax – you may have to pay capital gains tax when you sell assets and make a profit.
 We explain how a charge to capital gains tax might arise and – most importantly – list the many different assets that are exempt from capital gains tax, such as cars.